TakumaKira/MarkdownEditor/how-to-deploy-this-to-GCP.md

 Set Substitution variables below.

 - `_API_DOMAIN`: Your domain like `markdown.com`.(This is required by frontend app to work.
 You need to get this with the service like [Google Domains](https://domains.google/).)
-- `_REPOSITORY_PATH`: Your repository path like `github.com/yourusername/markdowneditor`(This will be used as store path of built images to container registry).
 - `_WEB_VERSION_URL`: Your web frontend URL like `https://markdown.com`(This is required by frontend app to work).

 #### Create trigger for api